A new approach to pedagogy mentorship.

 Pedagogy students would also receive tips on how to get the best sound quality on various online platforms, suggestions on how to teach specific skills, my ideas on how to avoid performance-related injuries and recommendations on various etude books and solo repertoire.

-I propose to spend 30 minutes on preparation of the lesson (not necessarily on the same day), 45-60 minutes observing the lesson, and 30 minutes directly afterwards discussing the lesson and preparing a plan for the next lesson with the same student.
-This would be about 2 hours at a total cost of $100 payable through Venmo.
+I propose to spend 30 minutes on preparation of the lesson (not necessarily on the same day), 45–60 minutes observing the lesson, and 30 minutes directly afterwards discussing the lesson and preparing a plan for the next lesson with the same student.

 My teaching approach is not based on the Suzuki method since special training for Suzuki teachers is available through many college programs and institutes.
 Instead it is based on more traditional methods developed after decades of teaching students of different ages, including adults.
 Many music schools do not offer string pedagogy classes.
 I believe this is a disservice to music performance or music education majors since the running of a successful private studio can provide an important source of additional income.